Societas Rosicruciana: Societas Rosicruciana in Civitatibus Foederatis (SRICF)

 The Societas Rosicruciana in Civitatibus Foederatis is a Rosicrucian Society based in the United States.
 Its history begins with the formation of a Grand High Council on April 21, 1880.
-Its official consecration occurred on September 21, 1880, by three Colleges chartered by the Societas Rosicruciana In Scotia.
+Its official consecration occurred on September 21, 1880, by three Colleges chartered by the Societas Rosicruciana in Scotia.
 High Grade senior Christian Freemasons in the United States in search of the Classical Rosicrucian Society for Masons in the United Kingdom became interested in organizing a similar body in the United States.
-They did so under Scotland's authority (Societas Rosicruciana In Scotia) with the help of Most Worthy Charles Matier of the SRIS, as early as 1873.
+They did so under Scotland's authority (Societas Rosicruciana in Scotia) with the help of Most Worthy Charles Matier of the SRIS, as early as 1873.
 This effort died out two years later under the care of R.W.
-Frater George S. Blackie VIII and was then re-chartered by the SRIS later again in 1878.
-Dr. Jonathon J. French was a IX grade head of the Rosicrucian Society of the United States and opened the Matier Royal Provincial College with a charter from Lord Inverurie, Earl of Kintore and Supreme Magus of the SRIS.
-The college was named after Charles Fitzgerald Matier, the first Supreme Magus of SRIS who served in 1876.
+Frater George S. Blackie VIII and was then re-chartered by the SRIS in 1878.
+Dr. Jonathon J. French was a IX grade head of the Rosicrucian Society of the United States, and opened the Matier Royal Provincial College with a charter from Lord Inverurie, Earl of Kintore and Supreme Magus of the SRIS.
+The college was named after Charles Fitzgerald Matier, the first Supreme Magus of SRIS, who served in 1876.
 Harold Van Buren Voorhis insists that the Illinois College under Dr. French was never truly active, and it certainly was short-lived as Dr. French died an untimely death in 1879.
 Harold Voorhis also insisted that Frater Stodart Blackie's early charter in New York had been nothing more than an unsubstantiated rumor.
 It has since been established as historical fact.

-In 1878, a group of senior U.S. Masons (Daniel Sutter, and Charles W. Parker) led by Charles E. Meyer (1839–1908) of Pennsylvania traveled to England and on July 25, 1878 were initiated into the grade of Zelator at Yorkshire College at Sheffield.
+In 1878, a group of senior U.S. Masons (Daniel Sutter and Charles W. Parker) led by Charles E. Meyer (1839–1908) of Pennsylvania traveled to England and on July 25, 1878 were initiated into the grade of Zelator at Yorkshire College at Sheffield.
 They applied for a charter, but getting no response, turned to Scotland and received a charter from the college in Edinburgh in 1879.
-Scotland's Society is actually the oldest as Walter Spencer is recorded as having been initiated into the SRIS by Anthony Oneil Haye in 1857, and there are documents in the SRIA archives that show that both Robert Wentworth Little and William J. Hughan were initiated in 1866 and 1867 by Anthony O’Neal Haye, Magus Max, Ros.
+Scotland's Society is actually the oldest, as Walter Spencer is recorded as having been initiated into the SRIS by Anthony O’Neal Haye in 1857, and there are documents in the SRIA archives that show that both Robert Wentworth Little and William J. Hughan were initiated in 1866 and 1867 by Anthony O’Neal Haye, Magus Max, Ros.
 Soc.
-Scot.
-With H.H.M.
+Scot., with H.H.M.
 Bairnfathur signing as Secretary.
 The Societas Rosicruciana in Anglia was formed in England in 1866 by Robert Wentworth Little.
 The SRIA later felt the need to charter the current SRIS on October 24, 1873.